netrome/merp/README.md

-# Merp - Mårtens Extraordinary Regex Printer
+# Merp - Mårten's Extraordinary Regex Printer
 Traverses the file system and prints lines matching an input pattern - sort of like grep.
 But it's not grep.
 It's merp.
 We love merp, Merp is awesome.
 Merp is not finished.
 (We love grep to).

 ## Why should I use merp instead of grep?